eformsignen/eformsignen.github.io/help/chapter1.rst

    menu and can manage templates.
 Managing templates includes creating, deploying, editing, and deleting eformsign templates.

--  **Document creator**
+-  **Document manager**

+   With this permission, a member can open, download, void, and remove documents created from the templates the member has access to.
+Note that the document management permission can be set for each template.

+-  **Template user**

-   With this permission, a member can can create documents from a template.
+   With this permission, a member can create documents from a template.
 You can grant this permission for each template.
 When the permission for a template is granted to a member, the member can create documents from that template in the New from template page.

 -  **Template editor**

    With this permission, a member who is a template editor of a template can edit the template.
 You can grant this permission for each template.

--  **Document manager**

-   With this permission, a member can access the **Manage documents** menu to view the documents created from each template, approve documents requested to be voided, or permanently remove documents from the system.
-Note that the document management permission can be set for each separate template.

 eformsign Usage Flow
 -----------------------